 Do you find yourself typing the same blocks of text again and again?
 Wouldn’t it be easier to record the text so that you can drop it in at will?
-Word 2007 and 2010 have a feature that can help you do this.
+Word has a feature that can help you do this.
 It’s called Quick Parts.

 Quick Parts can make document creation so much quicker and easier.
 They can be used to drop-in standard blocks of text, formatted tables or even graphic images.